 Rense Nieuwenhuis, associate professor in sociology at the Swedish Institute for Social Research (SOFI) at Stockholm University, studies how family diversity and social policy affect poverty and economic inequality.
 Typically, his research is country-comparative and has a gender perspective.
 His recent focus was on single-parent families, how women’s earnings affect inequality between households, and family policy outcomes.

-He published in journals such as Social Forces, European Sociological Review, Journal of Marriage and Family, and Journal of European Social Policy.
-He co-edited the booka ‘The triple bind of single-parent families’ and the ‘Palgrave Handbook of Family Policy’.
+He published in journals such as Social Forces, European Sociological Review, European Societies, Journal of Marriage and Family, and Journal of European Social Policy.
+He co-edited the booka ‘The triple bind of single-parent families’, the ‘Palgrave Handbook of Family Policy’, and ‘Social Policy in Changing European Societies’.
 Occasionally, he acts as independent expert for organisations such as UN Women, the European Commission, the European Parliament, and the European Institute for Gender Equality (EIGE).

 Complete Curriculum Vitae

 My complete curriculum vitae and full publication list can be downloaded here.